 The Einstein Success Code website claims that it can teach you how you can begin attracting literally anything you want in life – whether that be good health, wealth, love or happiness & it’s apparently been based on Albert Einstein’s own exact “secret loophole”.

-The guy behind the whole thing is named Kevin Rogers & he’s allegedly a world-renowned neuro-researcher who’s apparently helped bring thousands of peoples dreams around the world to life (according to the spiel on the The Einstein Success Code website at least)…
+The guy behind the whole thing is named Kevin Rogers & he’s allegedly a world-renowned neuro-researcher who’s apparently helped bring thousands of peoples dreams around the world to life (according to the spiel on the website of The Einstein Success Code at least)…

 The Einstein Success Code itself is actually an eBook that’s allegedly been put together by a guy named Kevin Rogers (more on that in a mo) and sold through a popular online retailer named ClickBank.